liang108/pyChess/README.md

 This is my implementation of the classic game of chess in Python.
-Currently, user can only play through member function calls with text output.

-Will add images and click features, and hopefully deploy on the web.

-Edit: Images added on 10/9